-A London-based sculptor, Jessica’s work presents creatures in curious and surreal landscapes with a sci-fi aesthetic that evoke questions of agency as we face the ecological and climate breakdown.
+A London based sculptor, Jessica’s recent work presents creatures in curious and surreal landscapes with a sci-fi aesthetic that evoke questions of agency as we face the ecological and climate breakdown.
 The objects and images build worlds that investigate the blindness of anthropocentric society, using an intuitive and playful range of everyday materials haunted by human touch.
-In recent research Jessica investigates ‘what it means to be an astronaut on Earth’.
-Using a state of objective alienation to rediscover the extraordinary wonders in the everyday, and develop imagined narratives through animal allegory which confront the indeterminable future, not only for ourselves but for all living things.